Piyush Drink

 How To Make Piyush

-Add 2 cups plain or flavored shrikhand, 2 cups buttermilk (plain chaas), and 2 cups whole milk to a blender.
+Add 1 cup chilled kesar elaichi shrikhand, 1 cup chilled plain buttermilk (plain chaas), and 1 cup chilled whole milk to a blender.

-Add in powdered sugar (as per taste), 1 teaspoon ground cardamom, ½ teaspoon ground nutmeg, 10-15 strands of saffron soaked in 2 tablespoon milk, and blend until everything comes together.
+Add ½ teaspoon ground cardamom, ¼ teaspoon ground nutmeg, and 6-8 strands of saffron (soaked in 1 tablespoon milk), and blend until everything comes together.

-Pour piyush into serving glasses.
+Pour piyush into four serving glasses.
 Garnish with almond and pistachio slivers and serve chilled.

 Frequently Asked Questions

-It is very similar to the Punjabi beverage Lassi, but this Maharashtrian version is much thicker and sweeter, due to the addition of shrikhand.
+It is very similar to the Punjabi beverage Lassi, but it is much thicker and sweeter due to the addition of shrikhand.

-You can make and store it in an airtight container in the fridge for about 2 days.
+You can make and store it in an airtight container in the fridge for about two days.
 Stir it well before drinking.

 You Might Also Like